A Family of LZ78-based Universal Sequential Probability Assignments: Conclusion

-In future work, we will explore the theoretical properties of the LZ78 probability source, including but not limited to its entropy rate.
+In ongoing work, we will explore the theoretical properties of the LZ78 probability source, including but not limited to its entropy rate; such results can be found in \cite{sagan2025lz78source}.
 We will also thoroughly compare the capabilities of the LZ78 SPA to existing approaches in amount of data required, compute, and result quality.
+Examples of this in genomics classification and music generation are presented in \cite{omri2025genomic,ding2025lzmidicompressionbasedsymbolicmusic}, and more extensive comparisons are in progress.
 As an example, we will compare against the Ziv-Merhav cross-parsing \cite{zivMerhav1993CrossParsing} approach to classification.
 We may improve the performance of the LZ78 SPA by incorporating ideas from Active-LeZi \cite{gopalratnam2007activeLeZi}, the LZ-based classifier from \cite{begleiter2004predictionVMM}, mixture of experts models, \etc\, In addition, we will explore the capabilities of the LZ78 SPA and probability source for compression, via arithmetic coding \cite{rissanenLangdon1979} and the analysis in \cite{merhav2022universalrandomcodingensemble}, respectively.
-All of these directions are currently under investigation.
+All of threse directions are currently under investigation.